Corbett Price: Veritas

 Price tried to downplay his involvement with Veritas, a company founded in D.C., where his family had roots.
 He took the title of Senior Advisor, while he installed his wife, Chrystie Boucree, as Veritas president.
 Boucree then brought on her cousin, David.
 After making substantial contributions to the Mayor's campaign, Veritas was awarded a contract valued at $5 million to manage United Medical Center, D.C.'s only publicly owned hospital.

 While receiving more than $800,000 monthly to manage the hospital, Veritas failed to improve the quality of care.
 Under Veritas management there were several cases of preventable patient deaths and negligence.
 One patient died on the floor of the hospital in his own excrement and the body of another dead patient could not be located.
 The only obstetrics ward east of the Anacostia river was closed by regulators because it could not meet minimum standards.
 In 2018, following a close vote in the D.C.
 Council, a new management firm was selected.

 Other activities

-In 2016, Price was appointed by Muriel Bowser to serve as one of the 16 directors on the board of the Washington Metropolitan Area Transit Authority.
+In 2016, Price was appointed by Muriel Bowser as one of the 16 directors on the board of the Washington Metropolitan Area Transit Authority.
 Though he had no significant experience in public transportation, Price had previously donated $2,000 to Bowser's mayoral campaign, $10,000 to her inaugural fund, and $35,000 to the mayor's campaign though family and companies.
 After the WMATA ethics committee found significant violations committed by his fellow D.C. board representative, Councilmember Jack Evans, Price lied to the public about the findings.
 To keep the findings from public view, Price angrily pressured WMATA counsel.

 Faced with calls for his resignation, Price claimed that scrutiny over his actions was discouraging professionals from entering public service.
 Faced with the threat of an ethics investigation into his actions, Price announced his resignation from the board on August 30, 2019.